A Robust Test of the Existence of Primordial Black Holes in Galactic Dark Matter Halos: Introduction

 \section{Introduction}

-A hypothesis that the galactic dark matter (DM) halos may be partially composed of black holes (BHs) of primordial origin (primordial black holes; PBHs) has several fundamental aspects which have been studied by numerous authors, as described, e.g., in the recent reviews by \cite{2021arXiv211002821C,2021RPPh...84k6902C,2022arXiv220502153F}.
-In this Letter we report on one key issue that necessarily arises in the PBH context, namely formation of low-mass black holes (LBHs), that is BHs with masses in the neutron star (NS) mass range $M_{\rm LBH} \approx 1.5\,M_{\odot}$, resulting from collisions of light (asteroid/moon-mass, $10^{25}\ \mathrm{g} > M_{\rm PBH} > 10^{17}\ \mathrm{g}$) PBHs with NSs.
+A hypothesis that the galactic dark matter (DM) halos may be partially composed of black holes (BHs) of primordial origin (primordial black holes, PBHs; see e.g., \citealt{Khlopov2010}) has several fundamental aspects that have been studied by numerous authors, as described, e.g., in the recent reviews by \cite{2021arXiv211002821C,2021RPPh...84k6902C,2022arXiv220502153F}.
+In this Letter we report on one key issue that necessarily arises in the PBH context, namely, the formation of low-mass black holes (LBHs), that is, BHs with masses in the typical neutron star (NS) mass range, $M_{\rm LBH} \approx 1-2\,M_{\odot}$, resulting from collisions of light (asteroid/moon-mass, $10^{25}\,\mathrm{g} > M_{\rm PBH} > 10^{17}\,\mathrm{g}$) PBHs with NSs.
 We note here that the abundance of PBHs in this mass range is currently effectively unconstrained.

-\cite{2018ApJ...868...17A} (hereafter \citetalias{2018ApJ...868...17A}) have demonstrated, using previous work by \cite{2009ApJ...705..659A} (hereafter \citetalias{2009ApJ...705..659A}), that if light PBHs constitute a non-negligible fraction of galactic DM halos, their existence {\em must} have robust and inevitable consequences: they necessarily collide with galactic NSs, nest in their centers, accrete their dense matter interior, and eventually convert the NSs into LBHs, while releasing (possibly) observable electromagnetic (EM) signatures; \citetalias{2018ApJ...868...17A}, in their Eq.
-22, estimated the NS$\to$LBH conversion time to be inversely proportional to the initial PBH mass, assuming Bondi accretion approximation, which means that the accretion time may take days or years, depending on $m$ (see also \citealt{2021PhRvD.103j4009R} for results of numerical calculations).
+\cite{2018ApJ...868...17A} (hereafter \citetalias{2018ApJ...868...17A}) have demonstrated, using previous work by \cite{2009ApJ...705..659A} (hereafter \citetalias{2009ApJ...705..659A}), that if light PBHs constitute a non-negligible fraction of galactic DM halos, their existence {\em must} have robust and inevitable consequences: they necessarily collide with galactic NSs, nest in their centers, accrete their dense matter interior, and eventually convert the NSs into LBHs, while releasing (possibly) observable electromagnetic (EM) signatures; \citetalias{2018ApJ...868...17A}, in their Equation 22, estimated the NS$\to$LBH conversion time to be inversely proportional to the initial PBH mass, assuming Bondi accretion approximation, which means that the accretion time may take days or years, depending on $M_{\rm PBH}$ (see also \citealt{2021PhRvD.103j4009R} for results of numerical calculations).